ssilverman/TeensyDMX/README.md

    be used synchronously.
 For example, System Information Packets (SIP) require this.
 See Annex D5 of ANSI E1.11.
-6. The transmitter BREAK and MAB times can be specified (where the actual MAB time is something only slightly larger than requested).
+6. The transmitter BREAK and MAB times can be specified (where the actual MAB time is something slightly larger than requested).
 7. The receiver checks for timeouts according to the DMX specification.
 It knows of the concept of being disconnected from a DMX transmitter when timeouts or bad BREAKs are encountered in the data stream.